get10101/10101.github.io/FAQ.md

 ### Can I fund my Lightning wallet with my On-chain balance?

-It is not yet possible to fund your Lightning with your on-chain balance directly from the app, you will need to fund it from another Lightning wallet, or use a third party service that will allow you to perform atomic swaps, such as [Boltz](https://boltz.exchange)
+It is not yet possible to fund your Lightning wallet with your on-chain balance directly from the app.
+You will need to fund it from another Lightning wallet, or use a third party service that will allow you to perform atomic swaps, such as [Boltz](https://boltz.exchange).

 ### Can I open several positions at the same time?